RichiCoder1/documentation/source/api-documentation.rst

 .. code-block:: csharp

-   MSTest(String pattern)
+   MSTest(string pattern)

 Runs all MSTest unit tests in the assemblies matching the specified pattern.

 .. code-block:: csharp

-   MSTest(String pattern, MSTestSettings settings)
+   MSTest(string pattern, MSTestSettings settings)

 Runs all MSTest unit tests in the specified assemblies.